ciberkleid/carvel-demo/README.md

 >   image: localhost:5000/hello-app-bundle-internal@sha256:ab70844a842cf3b1440a733da9851174d2c981e926d23a35041b767bd8521c9b
 ```

-Your co-workers can create their own [overrides values file](values2.yml) and run ytt and kbld to process the configuration.
+Your co-workers can create their own overrides values file (e.g. [values2.yml](values2.yml)) and run ytt and kbld to process the configuration.
 They **must** use the `.imgpkg/images.yml` to ensure all resources are pulled from the internal registry.
 Again, let's store the YAML output in a file to use later.
 ```shell